As women get older it is very difficult to control their diabetes!

 The fat is typically deposited first on the thighs and buttocks, then the stomach, followed by the upper body and arms.
 Women who typically accumulate fat in the abdominal region because they eat high carbohydrate meals have Type 2 diabetes.

 In addition to biological factors, certain lifestyle choices can also lead to increased body fat.
-Skipping meals and following “crash” diets can actually lead to weight gain in the long term by causing the body to slow down its metabolism and use calories more efficiently.
+Skipping meals and following “crash” diets can actually lead to weight gain and eating high carbohydrate meals.